ubuntupunk/flearadar/documentation.md

 5. The `getArticle` function reads the markdown file for the specified slug and extracts the frontmatter data and content.
 6. The `ArticlePage` component renders the article title, description, author, and content.

+## Pages System

+The article system uses a dynamic routing system based on Next.js pages.
+Each article is rendered using the `ArticlePage` component in `src/app/articles/[slug]/page.tsx`.

+The `ArticlePage` component uses CSS media queries and the `splitArticle` function to provide a responsive layout.
+On larger screens, the article content is split into three columns, while on smaller screens, the content is displayed in a single column.

+The `splitArticle` function is responsible for splitting the article content into three parts based on word count.
+If the article is short or the screen is small, the function returns the entire content as a single element.

 ## Future Improvements

 *   Add pagination to the `DynamicArticles` component.